 Flowers, trees, grass, pollen and mold spores can all bring on a serious attack.
 Often, this includes shortness of breath, increase mucus production, tightness in the chest and wheezing.
 Flare-ups are the number one cause of hospitalization for COPD sufferers and can be fatal.
 There are numerous triggers that can cause a flare-up and unfortunately, spring allergies fall on the list.
 By preventing an allergy attack, sufferers can also reduce the likelihood of a life-threatening flare-up.

-The Lung Institute is committed to improving the lives of lung disease sufferers.
-Since allergy season is predicted to peak within the next couple of weeks, the Lung Institute has put together five helpful tips along with resources to help individuals with COPD, and other forms of lung disease, avoid a flare-up.
+The Lung Health Institute is committed to improving the lives of lung disease sufferers.
+Since allergy season is predicted to peak within the next couple of weeks, the Lung Health Institute has put together five helpful tips along with resources to help individuals with COPD, and other forms of lung disease, avoid a flare-up.

 Tip 1: Stay Inside

 Make sure to stay indoors, leave shoes outside to avoid tracking pollen indoors and wash clothes after being outside.

 We know the breeze feels nice, but don’t let allergens come inside!
 By keeping windows closed, pollen and other allergens can’t make their way into the home.

 Change home air conditioning and car filters often.
 This will eliminate allergens that may be circulating, and create a controlled environment.
 Also, remember to vacuum and clean floors regularly to catch allergens.

 Fix leaky pipes or areas that have water damage.
 Mold is prone to grow in moist environments and can have an extremely detrimental effect overall health including the lungs.